ME-ICA/tedana/docs/introduction.rst

 Introduction
 ============

-``tedana`` works in the following steps:
+``tedana`` works by defining components in a BOLD time course via PCA and ICA.

-#.
-Computes PCA and ICA in conjunction with TE-dependence analysis
+These components for then analyzed for TE-dependence, as classified as BOLD or non-BOLD.

 Derivatives
 -----------